gharveymn/nightswitch/README.md

 - `"nightswitch.dayTheme"`
-	- sets the theme to be shown during the day (eg. "Solarized Light")
+	- sets the theme to be shown during the day (eg. `"Solarized Light"`)
 - `"nightswitch.nightTheme"`
-	- sets the theme to be shown at night (eg. "Default Dark+")
+	- sets the theme to be shown at night (eg. `"Default Dark+"`)
 - `"nightswitch.location"`
-	- specifies a user defined GPS location in decimal degrees (eg. \"(49.89,-97.14)\")
+	- specifies a user defined GPS location in decimal degrees (eg. `"(49.89,-97.14)"`)
 - `"nightswitch.geolocation"`
-	- specifies whether to infer user location based on IP address (default false)
+	- specifies whether to infer user location based on IP address (default `false`)
 - `"nightswitch.sunrise"`
-	- manually sets the time to switch theme to day
+	- manually sets the time to switch theme to day, with priority over location (24hr time, eg. `"6:00"`)
 - `"nightswitch.sunset"`
-	- manually sets the time to switch theme to night
+	- manually sets the time to switch theme to night, with priority over location (24hr time, eg. `"18:00"`)
 - `"nightswitch.forceSwitch"`
-	- forces the theme to switch to currently canonical theme, ie. if it is day and you have your theme set to something other than `nightswitch.dayTheme`, resets the theme to `nightswitch.dayTheme`.
+	- forces the theme to switch to currently canonical theme, ie. if it is day and you have your theme set to something other than `nightswitch.dayTheme`, resets the theme to `nightswitch.dayTheme` (default `true`).

 ## Extension Commands